 — If you would rather use a ready-to-go Virtual Machine based on these instructions, check out this post!—

-With a new version of Ubuntu comes an update to my world-famous guide for setting up a build environment to compile Android ROMs.
-The aim of this guide is to simplify the configuration process for you.
+With a new version of Ubuntu comes an update to my guide for setting up a build environment to compile Android ROMs.
+The aim of this is to simplify the configuration process and teach a little bit about the command line.

 Follow the directions step-by-step.
-All you have to do is copy and paste the code sections in order and you will be up and running in no time!
+All you have to do is copy and paste the code in order and it will be up and running in no time!

-This guide applies to all variations of Ubuntu 14.10 Utopic Unicorn 64 bit.
+This guide applies to all variations of Ubuntu 15.10 Wily Werewolf 64 bit.
 Do not use the 32 Bit version.

 Also, PAY CLOSE ATTENTION when to use “sudo” and when to not.
 It can make things funky if you do something as root that you shouldn’t.